nithingm/invoice-reconciliation/README.md

 ### Prerequisites

 - Python 3.8 or higher
-- OpenAI API key (for AI features)
+- Ollama installed and running locally (for AI features)

 ### Installation